 Six years after the 2005 overhaul of this classic guide to women’s health, the 2011 edition focuses on what Our Bodies, Ourselves does best: provide information on women’s reproductive health and sexuality; practical information on how find and access health information; and resources, stories, and information to educate women about health care injustices and inspire them to work collectively to address them.

-Like its predecessor editions, this volume is wide in scope, and has a profoundly feminist perspective as it emphasizes sexual health, reproductive rights, community-based organization and the political, economic and social conditions that limit women's access to quality health care.
+Like its predecessor editions, this volume is wide in scope (but lacking in depth), and has a profoundly feminist perspective as it emphasizes sexual health, reproductive rights, community-based organization and the political, economic and social conditions that limit women's access to quality health care.

 - Safer sex—how to engage in pleasurable, satisfying sexual experiences while protecting your health and the health of your partner.

 - Environmental health risks—including minimizing exposure to everyday pollutants that endanger reproductive health.

 - Body image—resisting negative media stereotypes and embracing healthier approaches to looking and feeling good.